 Also, in recent years we’ve worked with the Louisiana Clean Fuels Coalition and others to open an alternative fuel vehicle training center in Louisiana to promote the use of alternative fuel vehicles, such as electric and compressed natural gas.
 The nationally certified Automotive Technology Center at Baton Rouge Community College is a $25 million state-of-the-art training facility that offers an alternative fuel certification for students in its automotive technology and diesel heavy-truck technology programs.
 Other innovative emissions-reducing efforts include IdleAir truck stop electrification technology and incentives for agricultural customers to convert diesel irrigation pumps to electric.

+Many of our environmental partnerships are funded through Entergy’s Environmental Initiative Fund.
 To submit an environmental improvement project for consideration of funding through Entergy's Environmental Initiatives Fund, click here for the request for proposals.
 For a history of projects funded through the EIF, click here.

 Biodiversity and Habitat Restoration